Please throw us a safari-related question.

 Is the water safe to drink?

 In most towns and villages the water is completely safe.
 Bjorn and Ben have been drinking it for years (along with much safer beer and gin).
 However, there are areas and times of risk when the water is not safe.
 We do not take unnecceasry risks.
-We treat and boil ALL water that we use for our drinks and meals.
+We treat and boil ALL water which we use for our drinks and meals, and with people who are not used to the water where we travel, we treat and/or buy appropriate water.
+ALL water is included in our quote - even if we have to purchase it for the entire trip.

 What is the food like?